Malaysian New Economic Policy: Changing mindsets

-Some Bumiputras have spoken of reducing or eliminating the NEP; for example, Datuk Seri Abdullah Ahmad Badawi, Prime Minister of Malaysia, in his maiden speech as United Malays National Organisation (UMNO) president to the UMNO general assembly in 2004 stated "Let's not use the crutches for support all the time, the knee will become weak".
+Some Bumiputra have spoken of reducing or eliminating the NEP; for example, Datuk Seri Abdullah Ahmad Badawi, Prime Minister of Malaysia, in his maiden speech as United Malays National Organisation (UMNO) president to the UMNO general assembly in 2004 stated "Let's not use the crutches for support all the time, the knee will become weak".
 Badawi went on to state that continued usage of crutches would eventually result in needing a wheelchair instead.
 As of October 2004, Badawi has not addressed any significant concerns about the NEP.

 Not all Bumiputra political leaders shared Badawi's views.
 For example, Badruddin Amiruldin, who was elected as UMNO's Deputy Permanent chairman, waved a book about the 13 May incident at the assembly during his speech while declaring, "No other race has the right to question our privileges, our religion and our leader", continuing that any such action would be akin to "stirring up a hornet's nest".
 The following day, Dr. Pirdaus Ismail, a UMNO Youth Executive Committee member, stated, "Badruddin did not pose the question to all Chinese in the country.
 Those who are with us, who hold the same understanding as we do, were not our target.
 In defending Malay rights, we direct our voice at those who question them."

 Agreement on the continued implementation (or reimplementation) is not always unanimous within the ruling Barisan Nasional coalition.
 In 2005, Khairy Jamaluddin, the UMNO deputy youth chief was debated by then MCA (the major Chinese component party of the ruling Barisan Nasional) vice-president Chua Jui Meng on a nationally televised debate – both leaders agreed to Chua's proposal to set up a national committee to review the NEP.
 However, as of 8 March 2008 general elections, this has yet to be implemented.

 Because of the controversy over affirmative action policies in Malaysia, especially the NEP, it has been feared that the NEP may indirectly contribute to a decrease in foreign investment.
-In 2005, foreign investment fell by US$4 billion, or 14% – a decrease some commentators attributed to the controversy over the government's ethnic policies.
+In 2005, foreign investment fell by US$4 billion, or 14% which some commentators attributed to the controversy over the government's ethnic policies.